Our use of Cookies

 Is vegetable seed of not yet listed varieties authorised in EU 27 Member States marketable in the UK?

-For test marketing in GB, there must be an application for GB or Northern Ireland listing and a corresponding authorisation.
+For test marketing in GB, there must be an application for GB or NI listing and a seed corresponding authorisation.
 EU authorisations will continue to be recognised in Northern Ireland.

 What changes have there been for marketing of fruit propagating and planting material?